 Italian Podcasts For Language Learners

 Get your regular news — and have it spoon-fed to you at whatever speed you’d like.
 News in Slow Italian is exactly what it sounds like: weekly Italian lessons tailored to the listener’s comprehension level.
-You can choose from beginner, intermediate and advanced recordings, and each episode comes with a transcription so you can read as you listen.
-It’s not just news, either — you’ll get mini lessons on Italian grammar and expressions.
+You can choose from beginner, intermediate and advanced recordings, and each episode comes with a transcript so you can read as you listen.
+It’s not just news, either; you’ll also get mini lessons on Italian grammar and expressions.

 Dreaming of pastoral Tuscany, or the small-town Italy of your (likely Hollywood-influenced) imagination?
 This podcast can take you there.
 I Provinciali is another Rai Radio 2 program that focuses squarely on the provincial life of Italy beyond Rome and Milan.
 For those eager to diversify their exposure to Italian, this is a great way to absorb regional differences in accents, traditions, food and culture.
-There are three seasons available, dating back to 2015.
+There are three seasons available, with episodes published from 2015 to 2018.

-Senza Rosetto (“Without Lipstick”) is on the feminist Italian podcasts radar.
-Namely, it’s about the various kinds of issues women must navigate in the modern world (think: everything ranging from the wage gap to the successful expression of one’s needs and wants).
+Senza Rosetto (“Without Lipstick”) is a feminist Italian podcast, so it’s perfect for people who love all three of those things.
+It’s about the various kinds of issues women must navigate in the modern world (think: everything ranging from the wage gap to the successful expression of one’s needs and wants).
 The podcast was first launched on the 70th anniversary of the first political referendum that included women (June 2, 1946).
-There are 16 episodes available, but they pack a lot in.
+There are only 16 episodes available so far, but they pack a lot in.

-Among educational Italian podcasts, this one is geared expressly toward language learners, but it’s got a bit of spunk and personality, too.
+This educational Italian podcast is geared toward language learners, but it’s got a bit of spunk and personality, too.
 Host Cher Hale delves into everything ranging from culture to personal travel stories to practical grammar guides (and “sometimes sexy grammar,” at that).
 Sample episode topics of 30 Minute Italian include “How I’ve Been Preparing for the CILS Exam” and “20 Phrases for Telling a Captivating Story in Italian.”
 There’s a wealth of good learning material dating back to 2014.

-Babbel’s other advanced-level Italian podcast takes you through the oddities and wonders of the Italian language.
-La Linguacciuta host Ilenia Zodiaco promises to entertain you with untranslatable concepts, invented words and musings on the personality as it’s communicated through language.
-There are 10 available episodes, so it’s easy to get through it all.
+Another of Babbel’s advanced-level Italian podcasts, this show takes you through the oddities and wonders of the Italian language.
+La Linguacciuta host Ilenia Zodiaco promises to entertain you with untranslatable concepts, invented words and musings on personality as it’s communicated through language.
+There are 10 episodes available so far, so it’s easy to get through it all.